Trivoc/coding-course/README.md

 Write a program that reads a list of names and randomly divides them into groups of roughly equal size.

 TODO: Input from list/stdin?
 Names and number of groups

+## Finally

+Three questions:
+1. What was the most difficult thing today?
+2. What was the most fun thing today?
+3. A question about programming that you still want answered.